MathieuNlp/Sam_LoRA/README.md

 The full fine-tuning process can be expensive, specially the bigger the model.
 An alternative for this is an adapter.
 Adapters plugs into blocks of a frozen model and are then trained.
 The training of adapters enable to solve specific downstream tasks.
 This method can help solving our problem to segment rings at a relatively low computing cost.

 ![SAM Architecture](./docs/images/sam_archi.png)
-*SAM model architecture, source: Benjamin Trom - Finegrain AI*
+*SAM model architecture, source: Finegrain AI*

 For SAM, I chose to use the LoRA adapters.